Frankie-PellesC/ToastLib/README.md

 The whole project is made available for **PellesC** compiler and **Visual Studio**, but it shouldn't be difficult to manage it under other compilers.

-While you're free to use this software it would be nice to know that you found it useful, and, eventually, where you used.
-Let mi know commenting on PellesC site https://forum.PellesC.de.
+While you're free to use this software it would be nice to know that you found it useful, and, eventually, where you used it.
+Let me know commenting on PellesC site https://forum.PellesC.de.